The Dietary Science Foundation

 Ann Crafoord Ingvar trained as economist and worked for many years at SEB (Scandinavian Individual Bank), but an interest in human health prompted her to study nursing in 1999.
 Today she works at the cardiology clinic at Danderyd Hospital and at a local medical care center.
 As a healthcare practitioner Ann Crafoord Ingvar sees it as a major problem that the scientific evidence used to give dietary advice to people with type 2 diabetes, cardiovascular disease, cancer and other diseases is so weak.
 She is involved in the Dietary Science Foundation because the science in the area of nutrition needs to be strengthened.
 Caregivers need to know what dietary advice can best help patients to keep themselves as healthy as possible.

 Andreas Eenfeldt is a medical doctor specializing in family medicine.
-He runs one of the largest low-carb websites in the world (dietdoctor.com), with about one million visitors a month.
-For many years he has used his Swedish blog (kostdoktorn.se) to criticize official recommendations for a low-fat diet.
+He runs DietDoctor.com one of the largest low-carb websites in the world, with about ten million visitors a month.
+For many years he has used his Swedish site to criticize official recommendations for a low-fat diet.
 The thousands of emails that pour in from readers suggest that diet can have an effect on everything from common indigestion, migraines and allergies, to obesity and type 2 diabetes.
 Better scientific support for dietary treatments would allow more people to get effective help through the health care system: instead of lifelong symptom relief using pills, a change in lifestyle could even turn out to be a cure.

 Ann Fernholm is a science journalist and author of the books My Sweet Heart and Det sötaste vi har: om socker och växande kroppar (Our Little Sweethearts: how sugar affects growing bodies).
 She has a PhD in Molecular Biotechnology and has, as a journalist, been examining the low-fat diet recommendations since 2009.
 Ann Fernholm is convinced that dietary treatments can play a much larger role in health care than they do today.
 She co-founded the Dietary Science Foundation because high-quality clinical trials are necessary in order to transform health care.